Updated on: Feb 16, 2024

 4. Thread the Needle

 Gather all of the players that want to participate on the dance floor and have them hold hands in a circle.
-Have the Bar Mitzvah start off with a hula-hoop around their arm.
+Have the search Bar Mitzvah start off with a hula-hoop around their arm.
 When the music starts, they must send the hula-hoop around the circle without letting go of the hands of the person next to them.
 When the music stops, the person who has the hula hoop on them is out.
 Continue starting and stopping music until there is one person left.

 5. Treasure Hunt